Assertion-Based Optimization of Quantum Programs: Results

-In the second circuit, all CNOT gates resulting from swap operations can be removed when using the Hoare based optimization strategy.
-We thus expect the circuit depth to grow by $4(n-2)$ gates for $n\geq 2$ when turning off Hoare logic optimization.
+For the entangling circuit, all CNOT gates resulting from swap operations can be removed when using the assertion-based optimization strategy (see Example~\ref{ex:bell} for more details).
+Therefore, the circuit depth would grow by $4(n-2)$ gates for $n\geq 2$ when turning off assertion-based optimization (see Fig.~\ref{fig:cnotchainoptimization}).
 The ratio between the resulting circuit depths for $n\geq 2$ is thus

 which agrees with the experimental results in Fig.~\ref{fig:secondcircuitcmp} and constitutes an up to $5\times$ improvement over state-of-the-art optimizers.